Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 - Programs cannot exceed 750KB in size.
 - Inputs to jobs cannot exceed 64MB in size.
-- Open users are limited to 10 minutes of usage per month.
+- Open users are limited to 10 minutes of job execution time per month.
 This is the time that the QPU complex (including control software, control electronics, QPU, and so on) is engaged in processing the job.